alexdieu/TIGIF/README.md

 THE .8XP IS GENERATED IN `8xp-progs`

-USE `convert.py` to generate everything needed and convert it (the conversion is automatic and degrade video to 25x25 picture , else it will be too big)
+USE `convert.py` to generate everything needed and convert it (the conversion is automatic and degrade video to 25x25 picture , else it would be too big)

 *WARNING : `makeVpy.exe` is not usable out of usage*